Perry Como: Early years: 1948–1955

 Como made the move to television when NBC initially televised the Chesterfield Supper Club radio program on December 24, 1948.
-A guest on that first television show was Como's eight-year-old son, Ronnie, as part of a boys' choir singing "Silent Night" with his father.
+A guest on that first show was Como's eight-year-old son, Ronnie, as part of a boys' choir singing "Silent Night" with his father.
 The show was the usual Friday night Chesterfield Supper Club with an important exception—it was also being broadcast on television.
 The experimental simulcast was to continue for three Friday "Supper Club" shows, but had gone so well, NBC decided to extend the televised version through August 1949.
 Years later, Como admitted to being scared and feeling awkward initially but somehow managed to just be himself.
 Said Como, "You can't act on TV.
 With me, what you see is what you get."
 While still in its experimental phase, Como and the television show survived an on location broadcast in Durham, North Carolina, on April 15, 1949.

 On September 8, 1949, it became a weekly half-hour offering on Sunday nights, directly opposite Ed Sullivan's Toast of the Town.
 In 1950, Como moved to CBS and the show's title was changed to The Perry Como Chesterfield Show, again sponsored by Liggett & Myers' Chesterfield cigarettes.
-Como hosted this informal 15 minute musical variety series on Monday, Wednesday and Friday, following the CBS Television News.
+Como hosted this informal 15-minute musical variety series on Monday, Wednesday and Friday, following the CBS Television News.
 The Faye Emerson Show was initially broadcast in the same time slot on Tuesday and Thursday.
 By 1952, it was evident that television would replace radio as the major entertainment medium.
 Gary Giddins, the biographer of Bing Crosby, said in 2001, "He (Como) came from this whole generation of crooners—Crosby and Sinatra, but he was the only one of them who figured out TV."
-Como's 15-minute television show was also simulcast on radio via the Mutual Broadcasting System beginning on August 24, 1953; while the Chesterfield Supper Club broadcasts were simulcast on radio and television, this was the first instance of a simulcast between two networks.
+Como's 15-minute TV show was simulcast on radio via the Mutual Broadcasting System beginning August 24, 1953; while the Chesterfield Supper Club broadcasts were simulcast on radio and television, this was the first instance of a simulcast between two networks.

 Como's CBS contract was to expire on July 1, 1955.
 The year before, he had been asked to be the master of ceremonies and narrator of the NBC Radio 35th anniversary special.
 That April, Perry Como signed a 12-year "unbreakable" contract with NBC.
 On his last CBS show, June 24, 1955, Como was in high spirits, bringing all those who worked off camera on the air for introductions.
 Como tried his hand at camera work, getting a picture on the air but one that was upside-down.
 In appreciation for the 11-year association, his sponsor, Chesterfield, presented him with all the musical arrangements used during this time as a parting gift.